 "In parallel, the public prosecutor continues to investigate any unlawful acts resulting in deaths, torture and mistreatment with a view to commencing legal and disciplinary actions. . . .
-At the time of writing [April 2012],4 the public prosecutor is pursuing 107 cases of deaths, torture and mistreatment of civilians, so far involving 48 officers (as the investigations progress more officers may become implicated).
-This is an increase on the number of prosecutions at the time of the BICI Report (20)."5 the investigations counselor was appointed by the Supreme Judicial Council, a body that is chaired by the King.
+At the time of writing [April 2012], the public prosecutor is pursuing 107 cases of deaths, torture and mistreatment of civilians, so far involving 48 officers (as the investigations progress more officers may become implicated).
+This is an increase on the number of prosecutions at the time of the BICI Report (20)."

-As of September 2012, the GoB claimed that the Attorney General has reviewed 122 cases involving death, torture and ill-treatment of civilians6 and that charges have been made against 21 officers, including a Colonel, and an additional 15 policemen have been "informed of the charges against them."
+As of September 2012, the GoB claimed that the Attorney General has reviewed 122 cases involving death, torture and ill-treatment of civilians and that charges have been made against 21 officers, including a Colonel, and an additional 15 policemen have been "informed of the charges against them."